 Most existing image-based methods for pose estimation either exploit textural information in form of local features or, if shape-based, rely on extraction of straight line segments or other primitives.
 The general problem is that a 3D object can potentially produce completely different 2D projections depending on its relative pose to the observing camera.
-Azad et al. [5], proposes a particle filter based tracking approach that can deal with arbitrary shapes and arbitrary or even no texture, i.e. it offers a general solution to the rigid object tracking problem.
+Azad et al. [13], proposes a particle filter based tracking approach that can deal with arbitrary shapes and arbitrary or even no texture, i.e. it offers a general solution to the rigid object tracking problem.
 The core idea of the approach is to perform an appearance based matching based on online rendering of a finegrained local view space using a 3D object.
 For a global fine-grained view space, this would go far beyond reasonable memory consumption time.
 Therefore, they propose to render only those views that are in the vicinity of the current pose estimate, which has to be done online and this is all done within an annealed particle filter [21], which decides which object poses to render for each frame.
 In a different studies they mention that many real-time algorithms described in the literature still lack robustness, tend to drift, can lose a partially occluded target object, and are prone to jitter.
-To overcome these problems, Vacchetti et al. [6] developed an algorithm that merges the information from preceding frames in traditional recursive fashion with that provided by a very limited number of reference images, or keyframes.
+To overcome these problems, Vacchetti et al. [14] developed an algorithm that merges the information from preceding frames in traditional recursive fashion with that provided by a very limited number of reference images, or keyframes.
 For a particular frame, the input data are correspondences computed using a fast technique that can handle both short and wide-baseline matching, this, can deal equally well with preceding frames, seen from relatively similar viewpoints, and keyframes whose viewpoints may be quite different.
 The approach demonstrated that it is faster and more accurate than the best current techniques.
 It is only slightly less accurate than one of the most recent iterative ones but much faster and more stable.
 Furthermore, the approach can be profitably be used to initialize the iterative algorithm.

-APPROACH

-Our research incorporates two approaches: first, a systematic analysis of known 2D NFT techniques for rigid object tracking and second, an extension of a promising technique in order to enhance tracking robustness.
+3 Systematic analysis of feature descriptors

+The goal of this research is to investigate the feasibility of NFT for rigid object tracking.
+Since an accurate descriptor matching is mandatory for accurate pose estimation, we analyzed five different feature descriptors.
+The data show the accuracy and robustness when tracking rigid objects.

+This section describes the systematic analysis of feature descriptors.
+First, we describe our hardware and software setup.
+Next, we explain the measurement of data

-Hardware
+3.1 Hardware Setup

+In Fig 1. we can see the hardware setup for our experiment.
+As hardware components we used a Dell Precision desktop computer with an Intel® Xeon® two processor at 3.60 GHz, 12 GB of RAM and an NVIDIA Quadro 6000 graphics card.
+Also our setup incorporates a table top application with a Creative 1.3 MP Webcam and a monitor as output display.